 Yes!
 Students who have completed approximately one year of study at the university level are considered transfer students.
 Students who transfer to the Madrid Campus are typically interested in majoring in one of the full degree programs offered in Madrid.
 Transfer students from other disciplines are welcome to apply, but will ultimately have to transfer to the Saint Louis Campus (or any other American university) to finish their degree program.

-What are the admissions requirements for transfer students?
+What are the admissions requirements for new students?

 Transfer students are required to submit an official transcript from all colleges or universities where they have received credit and proof of high school graduation.
 Please see, transfer admissions information.